-It mainly represents the service fee at a rate of 2-3 basis points of the total transaction volume processed through T-LinxTM SaaS platform by customers.
+It mainly represents the service fee at a rate of 2-3 basis points of the total transaction volume processed through T-LinxTM SaaS platform by customers or service fee at a fixed amount per month.
 Revenue is recongised at the time the service is rendered.